hl0d0w1g/opencv-playground/README.md

  * trackRedObjects.py: Mark the position of all red objects in the image
  * roadLaneDetection.py: Mark the lines of the lane you are driving in the image
+ * motion_detection_alarm: Detects if there is any movement in the image and send an email (using Gmail API) with the video.

  ## Author